 LiveSafe gives users two-way communication direct to Campus Safety & Police.
 Students and employees can share information - anonymously, if they choose to - through text, photo or video directly from their smart phones.
 Additionally, app users can receive important broadcast notifications sent by the Elon University Police Department.
 With a built-in SafeWalk feature, students also will be able to invite others to “virtually escort” them by monitoring their location on a map.

 http://www.elon.edu/parking.
 The registration process online will require less time from your busy schedule; therefore, we encourage you to register online.
-Parking permits must be picked up in the Traffic Office at the Oaks Commons after August 10, 2016 or before classes begin on Tuesday, August 30, 2016.
+You can choose to have permits mailed to a home address, your campus box, or for you to pick-up at the Traffic Office at Campus Safety and Police in Oaks Commons.
+Monday, July 31, 2017, is the cut-off date for having parking permits mailed to your home address.
+Parking permits must be picked up in the Traffic Office at the Oaks Commons after Monday, July 31, 2017 and before classes begin on Tuesday, August 29, 2017.

 Return this completed form to Allyson Norton, Support Services Manager - email@example.com, or deliver it to the Campus Safety and Police Office in McCoy Commons